 Mail code: 7904Campus: Tempe

 Greg Asner is the director of ASU's Center for Global Discovery and Conservation Science.
-He serves on the faculty of the School of Ocean Futures and the School of Geographical Sciences and Urban Planning.
+He serves on the faculty of the School of Ocean Futures (primary) and the School of Geographical Sciences and Urban Planning (secondary).
 Asner is an ecologist recognized for his exploratory and applied research on ecosystems and climate change at regional to global scales.
 His research spans the areas of spatial ecology and biodiversity, coral reefs, terrestrial carbon cycle, animal-habitat interactions, and climate change.
 He develops scientific approaches and technologies for investigation and conservation assessments of large ecoregions.
 Asner has published hundreds of scientific articles and has served in numerous national and international programs with NASA, the U.S. State Department, and the United Nations.
 He is a recipient of multiple scientific and sustainability awards and is an elected member of the U.S. National Academy of Sciences.

 Visit Wikipedia for more information.

 - B.S.
 Engineering (Radiative Physics), University of Colorado-Boulder 1991

 Land use, coral reefs, climate change, remote sensing

 - The Heinz Award for the Environment, 2017